o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 To sync your branch:

-1. Checkout the branch that you want to sync.
+1. Checkout the local branch that you want to sync.

     ```shell
     git checkout <branch-name>